Since 1988, the Shiprock community has had plans to build the new Shiprock Multi-Purpose Youth Complex.

 The location will be in the center of town behind the Shiprock Post Office, which will be more convenient for many of the children.

-"Safety is the number one thing for all these kids, and it would provide them comfort," said Robrenda Alsburg,
+"Safety is the number one thing for all these kids, and it would provide them comfort," said Robrenda Alsburg, a mentoring coordinator for the Office of Youth and Development at Tse' Bit' Ai Middle School in Shiprock.

 The building also will be home to offices for the local branch of the Office of Youth and Development, which wants to implement career and college preparation programs at the center.